Nina Goswami: taking the lead on diversity at the BBC

 The 50:50 initiative started with just one team of journalists in 2017 intent on closing the gender gap.
-It’s now a large and ambitious programme that involves 600 BBC teams and numerous partners throughout the world.
+It’s now a large and ambitious program that involves 600 BBC teams and numerous partners throughout the world.
 Its initial scope has been expanded to include other aspects of diversity such as ethnicity.

 A passion for journalism

-Since childhood, she has done everything one can do to make it in that field, including working for her school’s magazine, then the university’s and hosting a radio programme at a hospital as a volunteer.
+Since childhood, she has done everything one can do to make it in that field, including working for her school’s magazine, then the university’s, and hosting a radio program at a hospital as a volunteer.
 With each experience, she began to build a strong network in the media.
 To please her parents, “like a good Indian girl”, she went to law school.
-She also went because “law is a good basis for journalism: you learn how to make a case, how to analyse data rigorously, how to convince others”.
+She also went because “law is a good basis for journalism: you learn how to make a case, how to analyze data rigorously, how to convince others”.
 Hearing her argue for diversity with formidable effectiveness, one might say she did not study the law in vain.

-She began her career in print media at the Sunday Times and then at the Sunday Telegraph, where she specialised in legal issues.
-But the decline of print media that she witnessed in the late 2000s made her realise it was unlikely she would spend all her career there.
+She began her career in print media at the Sunday Times and then at the Sunday Telegraph, where she specialized in legal issues.
+But the decline of print media that she witnessed in the late 2000s made her realize it was unlikely she would spend all her career there.
 Her mother spotted an internship offer at the BBC and she joined the trainee scheme, though she had to take a significant pay cut.
 This sacrifice was not made in vain as she has been there since.

 For more than 10 years, she’s “been all over BBC News”.
-She spent some time working on North West Tonight, a regional news programme, for BBC Radio Manchester before moving to Liverpool and Radio Merseyside.
-Only after her husband proposed did she return to London where she joined the BBC News channel as a journalist, eventually taking the role of senior producer on the nightly News at Six and News at 10 programmes.
+She spent some time working on North West Tonight, a regional news program, for BBC Radio Manchester before moving to Liverpool and Radio Merseyside.
+Only after her husband proposed did she return to London where she joined the BBC News channel as a journalist, eventually taking the role of senior producer on the nightly News at Six and News at 10 programs.

 “I’ve always been passionate about the idea of the public hearing stories and information that they don’t know but want to know more about.
 I like the idea of unveiling stories to them, revealing new information that I believe people should know.
 For me, the public is always at the heart of everything we do.
 And to understand the public, you have to know how to reflect and represent them.”